Nothingface (band)

-Nothingface was an American nu metal band from Washington, D.C., formed in 1993.
+Nothingface was an American nu metal band from Washington, D.C., formed in 1994.
 Their best-known and most prolific line-up consisted of Matt Holt (vocals), Tom Maxwell (guitar), Bill Gaal (bass) and Chris Houck (drums).
 They disbanded in 2004, only to reform the following year, reuniting with Gaal and Houck, and then disband four years later.
 In 2017, Holt died from a degenerative disease.

-The band released five studio albums: Nothingface (1995), Pacifier (1997), An Audio Guide to Everyday Atrocity (1998), Violence (2000) and Skeletons (2003), achieving moderate success, as evidenced by their 2001 single "Bleeder" peaking at number 32 on the U.S. Mainstream Rock Chart and touring with high-profile acts such as Soulfly, Pantera, and Ministry, as well as the Tattoo the Earth and Ozzfest 2003 tours.
+The band released four studio albums: Pacifier (1997), An Audio Guide to Everyday Atrocity (1998), Violence (2000) and Skeletons (2003), achieving moderate success, as evidenced by their 2001 single "Bleeder" peaking at number 32 on the U.S. Mainstream Rock Chart and touring with high-profile acts such as Soulfly, Pantera, and Ministry, as well as the Tattoo the Earth and Ozzfest 2003 tours.
 Nothingface's studio albums have collectively sold a total of over half a million copies worldwide.

 History

-Early days (1993–1995)
+Early days (1994–1995)

-Formed in 1993, the band's original line-up consisted of vocalist David Gabbard, guitarist Tom Maxwell, bassist Bill Gaal and drummer Chris Houck.
+Nothingface was originally formed in early 1994.
+The band's original line-up consisted of vocalist David Gabbard, guitarist Tom Maxwell, bassist Bill Gaal and drummer Chris Houck.
 The band started when Chris Houck put an ad out in a local magazine called Rox Magazine in Baltimore.
 Tom Maxwell, who was living in Baltimore at the time, contacted Chris about the ad, and said he was interested in getting together and jamming.
 Tom sent a tape with music that he had been working on.
 Chris, who was living with Bill Gaal at the time in Damascus, Maryland, got the tape and they were both impressed with what Tom had sent.
 From there they got together and jammed on covers of Soundgarden, Alice in Chains, Jane's Addiction and clicked.

 They released three tapes with this lineup.
 These demos featured a grunge and hard rock-influenced sound, in contrast to the heavy metal sound the band would become renowned for later on in their career.
 Gabbard left the band in 1995, due to disagreements over the heavier musical direction Nothingface was heading in.
 At this point Matt Holt took over singing duties.
 Matt Holt became a part of the band as a result of Ingredient 17 (Matt and Tommy Sickles' band) who had been recording at Chris and Bill's house in Damascus.
 Tom Maxwell heard the material Matt had been doing with Ingredient 17 and thought Matt would be a good match to replace Dave.
+According to Maxwell, this lineup of Nothingface came together on May 5, 1995.